View Edward Slonecki's Obituary on TribLive.com and share memories

 |

-Fayetteville Pa., formerly of Jeannette Edward C. Slonecki, 70, of Fayetteville Pa., formerly of Jeannette, passed away Sunday, Jan.
+Edward C. Slonecki, 70, of Fayetteville, Pa., formerly of Jeannette, passed away Sunday, Jan.
 26, 2020, at his residence.
 He was born Jan.
 7, 1950, in Jeannette, a son of the late Casimir and Katherine Shedlock Slonecki.
 Prior to his retirement, Ed was employed by Morris Young in Greensburg for 20 years.
 He was a Vietnam veteran, having served with the Navy.
 Ed enjoyed bicycling, gardening, yard sales, demo derby, and civil war history.
 He had many interests, but his main love was his sons.
 In addition to his parents, Ed was predeceased by his brother, John Slonecki.
 He is survived by his sons, Chad Slonecki and Tim Slonecki (Teresa); brothers, Jim Slonecki (Donna) and Joe Slonecki; a sister, Mary Ann Gorinski; a goddaughter, Athena Howell; and several nieces, nephews and numerous cousins.
 To Ed "The Man," until we meet again--Love you, bye.
+Friends will be received from 4 to 7 p.m.
+Monday in the JOHN V. GRAZIANO FUNERAL HOME INC., 228 N. Second St., Jeannette.
+A blessing service will take place at 10 a.m.
+Tuesday in the funeral home chapel, with Deacon William Newhouse presiding.
+Interment with military honors accorded by the Post No. 33 Honor Guard will follow in Twin Valley Memorial Park, Delmont.